 Runner Up #1: Shack Burger With Cheese From Shake Shack

-My obsession with burgers can be traced back to a single experience: The first time I tasted a Shack Burger from the Madison Square Park location of the Shake Shack.
+My admiration with burgers can be traced back to a single experience: The first time I tasted a Shack Burger from the Madison Square Park location of the Shake Shack.
 Back then, it was the only location of what was poised to become a worldwide chain.
 On a good day, they still deliver the same brown-crusted, smash-style patties served with perfectly melted American cheese, a sweet and salty special sauce, picture-perfect green leaf lettuce and Roma tomato slices, and a butter-griddled Martin's potato roll, all made with the best beef you're gonna find in the business.
 What's keeping it from the top slot?
 Consistency: From time to time you'll find yourself with a under-smashed or under-seasoned patty in your hands, which makes you question whether it was worth that half hour line.

 Runner Up #2: Double Double, Animal Style, With Onions Two Ways and Chopped Chilies From In-N-Out